sa6mwa/logport/README.md

 - **zerologger** – pass `Options{Structured: true}` or call `NewStructured` for raw JSON logs, and `Options{DisableTimestamp: true}` to leave the timestamp out altogether.
+- **slogger** – use `New` for text output, `NewJSON` for structured logs, or `NewWithHandler` / `NewWithLogger` when you already have a custom slog handler configured elsewhere.
 - **charmlogger** – choose `New` for colourful console output or `NewStructured` to switch the adapter to JSON (`log.JSONFormatter`) while keeping the same timestamp defaults.
+- **psl** – a native console/JSON adapter modelled on zerolog's appearance with terminal-aware colour, no allocations on the hot path, cached timestamps (now covering the built-in Go layouts, including `time.DateTime` and `port.DTGTimeFormat`), and optional colourful JSON output (`Options{ColorJSON: true}`) that only engages when the destination is a TTY.
+Toggle `Options{VerboseFields: true}` to expand JSON keys from `ts/lvl/msg` to `time/level/message`, set `Options{UTC: true}` to force UTC timestamps, and note that the adapter now mirrors charm’s optimisation by short-circuiting when pointed at `io.Discard`.
 - **zaplogger** – the adapter tracks the configured level so `WithLogLevel()` reflects the active zap core even after calling `LogLevelFromEnv` or chaining additional `With(...)` calls.